 - Expanding school facilities: $65.8 million

-Below we take a look at actual ongoing development in the sectors of Healthcare, Transport, Waste Management, and the George Town revitalisation project.
+Take a look at the current state of developments as they stand in the key sectors of Healthcare, Transport, Waste Management, and the George Town revitalisation project, as we come to the end of the current government's administrative term.

 Nearby, Dart plans to establish a new centre of health and wellness near the Health City Cayman Islands medical campus, in Camana Bay.
 The purpose-built three-story structure, scheduled to open in 2026, aims to create a convenient environment for health and wellness services by bringing various experts under one roof.
 The goal is to meet local healthcare needs, aiming to enhance accessibility for residents and tourists.
 The Centre, positioned near George Town and Seven Mile Beach, will include amenities like a cafe and wellness offerings, forming a healthcare hub alongside the new Health City facility.